scande3/plm-demo/README.md

      far less effort.

    * Sadly, development has been slow on this code.
-While resolving subjects in a triple are easy, getting suggestions isn't supported yet so I did often have to hit Blazegraph's SPARQL yet.
+While resolving subjects in a triple are easy, getting suggestions isn't supported yet so I did sometimes have to hit Blazegraph's SPARQL endpoint yet.

    * Sample commit: [https://github.com/ActiveTriples/linked-data-fragments/pull/18](https://github.com/ActiveTriples/linked-data-fragments/pull/18)